sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 }
 ```

-Csmith ensures type safety with type check.
+Csmith ensures type safety with type checks.

 ### Pointer safety

-The first kind of safety problem of pointer is null pointer dereference.
+The first kind of pointer safety problem is null pointer dereference.

 ```c++
 int a = 10;